 State Earned Income Tax Credits

-In 2017, 25 states and the District of Columbia (DC) offered their own EITC.
-Washington also has a credit, but it has never been implemented or funded.
-Hawaii and South Carolina will offer an EITC in 2018, and Montana will add one in 2020.
+In 2018, 28 states and the District of Columbia offered their own EITC.
+Montana has an EITC but it does not take effect until 2020.
+Washington has a credit, but it has never been implemented or funded.
 North Carolina eliminated its EITC in 2014.

-Like the federal credit, state EITCs are refundable in all but four states (Delaware, Ohio, Oklahoma, and Virginia).
+Like the federal credit, state EITCs are refundable in all but six states (Delaware, Hawaii, Ohio, Oklahoma, South Carolina, and Virginia).
 If a refundable credit exceeds a taxpayer’s state income tax, the taxpayer receives the excess amount as a payment from the state.
 In that way, a refundable EITC can offset other state taxes.
 A nonrefundable EITC can only offset state income taxes but no other state-level taxes paid by low-income working families.

 Upward Mobility and State-Level EITCs Evaluating California’s Earned Income Tax Credit